 Administration of intravenous broad-spectrum antibiotics within one hour of suspicion of severe sepsis, with or without septic shock, is recommended:

 - Analgesia may be required.
 NB: non-steroidal anti-inflammatory drugs (NSAIDs) should be avoided for pain relief in cases of sepsis, as they impede the ability of polymorphs to fight GAS infection.

 - Antibiotics should be commenced after taking specimens and should not be delayed until the results are available.

 - A combination of either piperacillin/tazobactam or a carbapenem plus clindamycin provides one of the broadest ranges of treatment for severe sepsis.

 - Intravenous immunoglobulin (IVIg) is recommended for severe invasive streptococcal or staphylococcal infection if other therapies have failed.
-It has an immunomodulatory effect and in staphylococcal and streptococcal sepsis also neutralises the super-antigen effect of exotoxins.
+It has an immunomodulatory effect and, in staphylococcal and streptococcal sepsis, it also neutralises the super-antigen effect of exotoxins.
 It also inhibits production of tumour necrosis factor and interleukins.

 - If the fever is prolonged then treatment with heparin should also be considered.

 Surgical intervention may be required if it is thought that an abscess has formed, as in this case the fever will not settle until the abscess has been incised and drained.